 The weak spot in the outer core of the intervertebral disc is directly under the spinal nerve root, so a herniation in this area puts direct pressure on the nerve.

-The nerve runs through the leg, and any type of pinched nerve in the lower spine can cause pain to radiate along the path of the nerve through the buttock and down the leg (also called sciatica or a radiculopathy, see Figure 1).
+The nerve runs through the leg, and any type of pinched nerve in the lower spine can cause pain to radiate along the path of the nerve through the buttock and down the leg.
+This type of pain is also called sciatica or a radiculopathy.

 Lumbar Herniated Disc Symptoms

 General symptoms typically include one or a combination of the following:

 - Leg pain (sciatica), which may occur with or without lower back pain.
 Typically the leg pain is worse than the lower back pain.

 - Numbness, weakness and/or tingling in the leg